rikusc04/Repy-Defensive-Security-Monitor/README.md

 # Repy-Defensive-Security-Monitor
 This project implements a reference monitor that oversees file operations in Repy.
 In addition to the default Repy behavior, the monitor adds support for a default file to be used when files are opened without creating them first.
 This defense monitor ensures that program follows certain rules, preventing potential unauthorized actions.
+There are two versions.
+The first version is the reference monitor that was used in a red-team blue-team simulation.
+It enforces file constraints.
+This reference monitor had a 80% defense rate against attacks.
+The second version is the updated version, with new changes integrated to the reference monitor.